zakariaf/svg-toolbelt/README.md

 [![TypeScript](https://img.shields.io/badge/TypeScript-Ready-blue.svg)](https://www.typescriptlang.org/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-**A comprehensive, zero-dependency toolkit for SVG interaction: smooth zoom, pan, touch, keyboard controls, fullscreen, export, and more.**
+**A comprehensive, zero-dependency toolkit for SVG interaction: smooth zoom, pan, touch, keyboard controls, fullscreen, and more.**

-Transform any static SVG (Mermaid diagrams, D3 visualizations, static illustrations) into an interactive, zoomable, and pannable experience—fully accessible, mobile-first, and production-ready.
+Transform any static SVG (Mermaid diagrams, D3 visualizations, technical drawings) into an interactive, zoomable, and pannable experience—fully accessible, mobile-first, and production-ready.

 ---

+## 🎯 Origin Story

+This library was born from a real need at **GitLab** - making large Mermaid diagrams more accessible in documentation.
+When complex system architecture diagrams and flowcharts became impossible to read on mobile devices or for users with visual impairments, we knew we needed a better solution.

+**The challenge**: Most existing solutions were either too heavy (requiring entire libraries like D3.js just for zoom/pan), too basic (missing accessibility features), or didn't work well on mobile devices.

+**Our solution**: A lightweight, modular, accessibility-first toolkit that works with any SVG - not just Mermaid diagrams.

+---

-## ✨ Features (v0.1.0)
+## ✨ Features

 - 🔍 **Smooth zoom & pan**
-  - Mouse-wheel zoom (zoom-to-cursor)
+  - Mouse-wheel zoom with zoom-to-cursor precision
-  - Click-and-drag pan (desktop)
+  - Click-and-drag panning (desktop)
   - Pinch-to-zoom & touch-drag (mobile)
-  - Keyboard shortcuts: `+`, `-`, `0` (reset), and arrow keys (pan)
+  - Keyboard shortcuts: `+`/`-` (zoom), `0` (reset), arrows (pan)

-- 🎛️ **On-screen controls**
+- 🎛️ **Smart on-screen controls**
-  - Fully customizable buttons: zoom in, zoom out, reset, fullscreen, export
-  - Four corner positions (`top-right`, `top-left`, `bottom-right`, `bottom-left`)

-- 🖥️ **Fullscreen support**
+  - Zoom in/out, reset, and fullscreen buttons
-  - Toggle fullscreen on the SVG container (if browser API available)
+  - Four positioning options: any corner of the container

-- 🔄 **Double-click reset**
-  - Double-click inside the SVG resets zoom/pan to default
+  - Fully customizable styling and behavior

+- 📱 **Mobile-first design**
+  - Optimized touch interactions with proper gesture recognition
+  - Responsive UI that adapts to screen size
+  - Touch-friendly button sizes (44px minimum)

 - ♿ **Accessibility champion**
-  - Full keyboard navigation (WCAG 2.1 AA compatible)
+  - WCAG 2.1 AA compliant with full keyboard navigation
-  - Screen-reader–friendly controls (buttons have `title` attributes)
+  - Screen reader compatible with proper ARIA labels
+  - High contrast mode and reduced motion support

+- 🏗️ **Modular architecture**
+  - Use only the features you need (tree-shakeable)
+  - Feature-based design: zoom, pan, touch, keyboard, controls, fullscreen
+  - Easy to extend with custom features

 - 🪶 **Lightweight & zero dependencies**
-  - ~5 KB minified (gzip)
+  - ~15KB minified + gzipped (including all features)
   - No external libraries required
+  - Built with modern TypeScript

 - 🎨 **Framework agnostic**
-  - Works with React, Vue, Angular, or plain JavaScript
+  - Works with React, Vue, Angular, or vanilla JavaScript
-  - TypeScript definitions included (100% type coverage)
+  - Complete TypeScript definitions included

-- 📘 **Full documentation & examples**
-  - API reference, config options, usage snippets, and framework integrations
+  - Clean, predictable API

 ---